On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Introduction

 \subsection{Acknowledgments}

 All three authors would like to thank Chris Hruska for suggestions and insights.
 The authors are also grateful for the insightful comments of Jason Behrstock, Ivan Levcovitz, and Mike Mihalik that have helped improve the exposition of this paper.
+The first author would like to thank Genevieve Walsh for helpful conversations concerning to this paper.
+Lastly, all three authors are particularly grateful for the referee's helpful comments and suggestions.